 It remained on occupation duty in Germany until 1953, when it deployed to the Malayan Emergency (1948-60).
 It served in Northern Ireland in 1959 and sent two troops to Aden in 1960.

-Explore the history and collections of the 11th Hussars (Prince Albert's Own) by visiting the Museum of the King's Royal Hussars.
+Discover more about the 11th Hussars (Prince Albert's Own) by visiting HorsePower Museum in Winchester.